 5- Effective Writers Compartmentalize There are many aspects to and expressions of this and many writers do this differently, but all effective writers do it to some degree.
 They switch between "modes," both in their writing process and in their lives.
 They talk about a personality that deals with "the real world" almost as if they have a dissociative disorder (they do not actually, and it is an analogy not appropriation of a very real disease).
 They silence certain editorial voices when they are writing first drafts, and silence other "you can do no wrong" voices when they are revising.
 They waste time with calculating intention, and then suddenly turn around and declare they have wasted enough.
 They pull things apart to examine them in a way that is impossible to do with the gestalt.
 They are bombastic and nurturing of creative splats in one moment and in the next moment are cold and calculating about what within that splat might be good and what is absolute crap.
 They chase butterflies whimsically and lie with cats in sunbeams one moment and then brew a pot of tea and sit down to ten hours of non-stop work the next.
 They passionately embrace ideas (through characters) without ever accepting them (in reality).
 Through characters and empathy, they believe in things they do not believe in and accept things they find anathema.
 They love and adore the human condition while spending the vast majority of their effort trying to create a space where no human can bother them.
 Writers do this in many ways.
 One might describe exercises like imagining voices as mice and putting them into bottles.
 Others simply shift effortlessly between "real world mode" and "artist mode" like a Transformer (sans the "she-show-shoo-shaa-ship" sound that Transformers make).
 But the one thing that all effective writers have in common is that they compartmentalize constantly.

 6- Effective Writers Prioritize Writing This started as "effective writers sacrifice" but honestly some don't.
 Some effective writers simply make one small decision after another that prioritizes their writing and they don't ever really come to a moment of Herculean sacrifice.
-(Chris does not have to sacrifice for his writing, but this is because he has chosen a Spartan life of very little social variety, and work and friends do not get in his way.)
+It doesn't happen all at once because it happens a little every day.
 But what all effective writers have in common is that their writing takes precedent over other things in their lives.
 If the choice is the night's writing or staying out an extra couple of hours (even with wonderful people), they say their farewells.
 They rarely have much of a social life.
 They often have "dumpy little writer bodies" as Betsy Learner says.
 They sometimes have no career beyond writing.
 Many rent rooms for years and teach as part time as they can or tend bar just a couple of nights a week to get the bills paid.
 They may have an estranged relationship with their families, or they may write and have a decent family relationship but literally almost nothing else.
 Many non-effective writers would find such prioritization anathema to their values.
 I'm not saying prioritizing writing is morally good--or is always a great decisions, and I'm certainly not saying these writers lead a well-balanced life.
 But they are the decisions that most (if not almost all) effective writers have in common.
 Highly effective writers prioritize their writing as paramount.

 7- Effective Writers Risk Effective writers take chances almost universally.
 They take them in their personal lives, prioritizing writing over other careers, sometimes to the detriment of their wallet.
 They take them in their fiction, putting things that people "have a problem with" into their stories.
 They take them in their prose, breaking a rule or convention of craft deliberately.
 They get our attention because they are willing to do things few others will dare.
 They are willing to try.